kirikintha/property/readme.txt

 Date (This is just a mess to use with node_save.
 The array is impossible to decipher reliably) You may use this as an extra imported field though, with a default value.
 User Reference ( Too many crazy problems to mention ) : No alternative solution available, needs patch Node Reference ( Inconsistent handling of the node reference array, changes with versions of the content module ) : No alternative solution available, needs patch
+Any CCK field not referenced from above.

-You can use the afore mentioned fields on their own, but not for data mapping purposes as of Apr 2010.
+You can use the afore mentioned fields on their own, but not for data mapping purposes as of Release Candidate 2.
 As soon as those modules are updated, or remove legacy issues (Such as the Date CCK widget) then this module will support them.

 **Notes on Formatting**
 If you use Allowed values in your CCK field, then you must use plain text, because filtered text automatically adds markup on the node_save process, which adds invalid markup to your field.
 Also, if you are using allowed values, you need to make sure the field is set to unlimited, so that the form does not error out.